(Re)membering

 “Photographs are perhaps the most mysterious of all the objects that make up, and thicken, the environment we recognize as modern.” ~Susan Sontag

 All of my images are photographs of photographs collected.
 The subjects and, in most cases, the original photographers are anonymous.
-I have lived with these curious artifacts, and marvel at the immediacy that their surfaces present—each face forever stilled—and at the enigmas of context that swim underneath.
-In reprinting these portraits, it is my hope that these people who may have long ago passed are awakened and remembered; that the dance that they accepted with the future may take another turn; and that the flickering fragilities of these antique documents may speak to our present day humanity.
+I marvel at these curious artifacts, at the immediacy of the stilled faces on their surfaces, and at the enigmas of contexts that swim underneath.
+In reprinting these portraits, it is my hope that these people who may have long ago passed are remembered; that the dance they accepted with the future may take another turn; and that the flickering fragilities of these antique testaments may speak again.

-I create my own negatives by re-photographing the original photographs—prints or plates that reveal cracks, bubbles, dirt, and folds.
-To make my prints, I hand apply silver gelatin photographic emulsion onto 100% cotton watercolor paper, and then expose the new images in the darkroom.
+I create my own negatives by re-photographing the original photographs, with their cracks, bubbles, dirt, and folds.
+To make my prints, I hand apply silver gelatin photographic emulsion onto Arches cotton watercolor paper, and then expose the new images in the darkroom.
 Each print is unique, with varying edges, brushstrokes and densities of emulsion.

-Each 11x14 inch archival silver gelatin print is toned in sepia
+The 11x14 inch archival silver gelatin prints are toned in sepia